 - Bladders are comprised of either latex or butyl.
 Latex bladders are softer and preferred by many professionals.
 Butyl bladders have much higher air retention, and need be to be reflated less often than balls with latex bladders.
 The average inflation for soccer balls fall in the range of 9-10.5 pounds of air.

 Soccer balls come in four sizes, and the size best suited for you usually depends on your age.
 But they can also differ from league to league, so it’s best to check with a coach about size restrictions before purchasing one.

-- Size 1 soccer balls, also known as mini or skills balls, are used to improve footwork or just for fun.
+- Size 1 soccer balls, also known as mini soccer balls or skills balls, are used to improve footwork or just for fun.

 - Size 3 soccer balls are the smallest official ball and used during matches for children under the age of 8.